Finding Purpose In Your Marital Relationship

 Talking To Your Partner

 If you find your marriage lacking meaning, your partner doesn't seem receptive to supporting you in your individual goals, or you're having difficulty supporting your spouse, tell them.
 This can be a difficult discussion to have.
 You may be afraid that you will hurt your partner's feelings by saying that you aren't sure about the purpose of the relationship.
-Many people also feel defensive, believing that they are having these problems because they are somehow week or foolish.
+Many people also feel defensive, believing they are having these problems because they are somehow week or foolish.

 If you are worried about how your partner will take it, just move slowly and explain yourself.
 Tell them that you still love them and value the relationship but that you feel like it could mean more to you and that you want to make it stronger.

 If you are worried about what your partner will think of you, don't be.
 Your partner should be there to support you, especially if you are worried about the relationship.
 Further, most people go through this kind of phase at least once in their relationship.
 Like we said above, relationships grow and change, and the people in them grow and change.
-Wanting to understand and define your marital relationship doesn't mean that you are doing something wrong or even that there is something wrong with your relationship.
+Wanting to understand and define your marital relationship doesn't mean that you are doing something wrong or something wrong with your relationship.

 What To Do Next